72squared/redpipe/docs/index.rst

 What is RedPipe?
 ----------------
-*RedPipe* is a python package designed to help reduce network round trips when talking to redis.
+*RedPipe* is a python package that makes it easy to reduce network round trips when talking to redis.
-It is a wrapper around `redis-py <https://redis-py.readthedocs.io>`_ or `redis-py-cluster <https://redis-py-cluster.readthedocs.io>`_.
+It is a wrapper around the pipeline component of `redis-py <https://redis-py.readthedocs.io>`_ or `redis-py-cluster <https://redis-py-cluster.readthedocs.io>`_.

 For more general information about redis pipelining, see the `official redis documentation <https://redis.io/topics/pipelining>`_.